verbb/navigation/docs/integrations/feed-me.md

 | `parentId` | Set automatically for nested imports via the **Children** mapping |
 | `enabled` | Enabled state |

-Menu custom fields on the node field layout appear as additional mapping rows when configured.
+Node custom fields on the menu’s Node Fields layout appear as additional mapping rows when configured.

-## Nested children
+## Nested Children

 Map the **Children** field to import nested node structures.
 Feed Me runs sub-imports for each child row under the parent node.

-## Unique identifiers
+## Unique Identifiers

 Use Feed Me's unique identifier checkboxes to match existing nodes by `title`, `id`, or custom fields before updating or skipping.